ogmini/Notepad-Windowstate-Buffer/README.md

 ## Thanks

 Thanks to [NordGaren](https://github.com/Nordgaren) for his 010 Editor Binary Template file on the [Notepad Tabstate file](https://github.com/Nordgaren/tabstate-util/blob/master/TabState.bt).
-It was very handy learning the syntax.
+It was very handy learning the syntax and the struct/functions for uLEB128.

 ## Overall Behavior